CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 You can also change your keyboard layout in the System Settings.

 ## Tweaking layout
-Edit the mth file in text editor (don't forget to make a backup copy):
+Edit the mth file (don't forget to make a backup copy):

 ```
 sudo gedit /usr/share/X11/xkb/symbols/mth